nikhilango/tourist_guide_zurich/Documentation/README.md

 **If theres anything you, Virginia or Nikhil want to add in the realisation part which you did, add it in this section**

 **z.B:
 Virginia: where I got the infos for the site (research,…), what application I used, how it went, difficulties
 Nikhil: what application I used, how it went, difficulties**
+V: I mainly focused on research and collecting the information we needed for our website for example the top 10 places to visit in Zurich.
 <a name="thecontrol"></a>
 ## The Control
 We checked our mistakes..